aihegedus-bookingcom/aboutme/README.md

 Btw, have you noticed the repo license is MIT?
 What can this possibly mean?

 # Hi, I'm Adam
 I was born in Miskolc, Hungary in 1991, where I lived for 23 years before moving to Budapest.
 I’m a partner to a wonderful woman that balances my life.
 As you will find, I’m a bit of a workaholic.
-I like to travel, to ride my motorcycle and to meet new people – people are the colour of life –, good food, watch TV series & films, read management books/news/articles/posts, motorbikes again (touring and/or enduro!), tennis, coding (yes I still code!), long walks and spending time with my girlfriend.
-In addition, I am addicted to dance Kizomba-Semba, Bachata and Salsa.
+I like to travel, to ride my motorcycle and to meet new people – people are the colour of life –, good food, watch TV series & films, read management books/news/articles/posts, motorbikes again (touring and/or enduro!), tennis, coding (yes I still code!), long walks and spending time with my friends.
+In addition, I am addicted to dance Kizomba/UrbanKiz, Bachata and Salsa.
 My partner says that I spend all the time either moving from a screen to another – from my laptop to my personal phone, to my TV, to my kindle, etc., or planning motorcycle trips.
-You’ll find me listening to Sting, Gun's n Roses, Children of Distance, Halott Pénz, based on my actual mood!
+You’ll find me listening to Ren, Road, Sting, Gun's n Roses, Children of Distance, Halott Pénz, based on my actual mood!

 I’m a by-product of several variables: genetics, social relationships, the environment that I’m currently at and experience.
 Some of the traits that have been flagged to me over the years are forthright, upright, committed, hard-working, driven, obsessed by learning & winning and loyal.